rocky/python-xasm/HOW-TO-USE.rst

 produced.
 Even easier, just to look in the test directory_ for files that end with ``.pyasm``.

-In general, lines that start with "#" in column one comments.
-Well, sort of.
+In general, lines that start with "#" in column one are comments or code or function objects other than bytecode instructions.

 Necessary fields that are in Python code object and function objects are here.
 These include stuff like the Python "magic" number which